-In this guide we consider ways in which the contract of employment may be brought to an end and some of the complications that an employer may encounter in those circumstances.
+In this insight we consider ways in which a contract of employment may be brought to an end and some of the complications that an employer may encounter in those circumstances.

 Is the resignation clear?